-Alternative 3.
-Require all fishing vessels engaged in the golden crab catch share program to be equipped with VMS.
+Alternative 2.
+Require all fishing vessels permitted in the golden crab catch share program to be equipped with VMS.
 The purchase, installation, and maintenance of VMS equipment must conform to the protocol established by NMFS in the Federal Register.

-Sub-alternative 3a.
+Sub-alternative 2a.
 The purchase, installation, and maintenance of the VMS equipment and communications costs will be paid for or arranged by the shareholder.

-Sub-alternative 3b.
-The purchase, installation, and maintenance of the VMS equipment and communications costs will be paid for or arranged by NMFS.
+Sub-alternative 2b.
+The purchase of the VMS equipment will be paid for by NMFS and the installation, maintenance, and communications costs of the VMS equipment will be paid for or arranged by the shareholder.

-Sub-alternative 3c.
-The purchase, installation, and maintenance of the VMS equipment and communications costs will be paid for jointly by the shareholder and NMFS.

-Sub-alternative 3d.
-The purchase, installation, and maintenance of the VMS equipment will be paid for by NMFS.
-Communications costs will be paid for or arranged by the shareholder.
+Sub-alternative 2c.
+The purchase of VMS equipment will be reimbursed by the National OLE VMS reimbursement account if funding is available.
+Installation, maintenance, and communication costs will be paid for or arranged by the shareholder.

-Alternative 4.
-Implement hail-in requirement (at least 3 hrs ahead of time whereby a message could be left or texted in excess of 3 hours) when landing with location and time or other information deemed necessary by enforcement.
+Note: The Council may want to consider implementing a hail-in requirement (at least 3 hrs ahead of time whereby a message could be left or texted in excess of 3 hours) when landing with location and time or other information deemed necessary by enforcement.

-Table 2-1.
-Summarized comparison of the impacts among alternatives for Action 11
+Table 2-12.
+Summarized comparison of the impacts among alternatives for Action 12.

-Alternative 1 Alternative 2 Alternative 3a Alternative 3b Alternative 3c
+Alternative 1 Alternative 2a Alternative 2b Alternative 2c

 Biological

 Economic

 Social

 Administrative